tungsten-ai/docs/docs/index.md

 INFO:     Uvicorn running on http://0.0.0.0:3000 (Press CTRL+C to quit)
 ```

-Now you can run predictions using the server.
+Then, you can send a prediction request with a JSON payload.
 For example,
 ```console
 $ curl -X 'POST' 'http://localhost:3000/predict' \
   -H 'accept: application/json' \